vsouza/awesome-ios/README.md

 * [Relayout](https://github.com/stevestreza/Relayout) - Swift microframework for declaring Auto Layout constraints functionally :large_orange_diamond:
 * [Anchorage](https://github.com/Raizlabs/Anchorage) - A collection of operators and utilities that simplify iOS layout code. :large_orange_diamond:
 * [Compose](https://github.com/VivaReal/Compose) - Compose is a library that helps you compose complex and dynamic views. :large_orange_diamond:
+* [BrickKit](https://github.com/wayfair/brickkit-ios) - With BrickKit, you can create complex and responsive layouts in a simple way.
+It's easy to use and easy to extend.
+Create your own reusable bricks and behaviors. :large_orange_diamond:

 #### Location
 * [IngeoSDK](https://github.com/IngeoSDK/ingeo-ios-sdk) - Always-On Location monitoring framework for iOS.